-Why read this? : Marketers often forget about the importance of colour in design.
-We share how designers think about colour, and apply that to key marketing objectives.
-Learn how to use colour at different stages of the brand choice funnel for example.
-And how to use it to boost your brand identity and reinforce your brand values.
-Read this to learn when, where are how to use colour in design to boost your marketing impact.
+Why read this? : We look at the role of colour in design, and what it means for marketing.
+Learn how colour applies to different stages of the brand choice funnel.
+Plus, how it boosts your brand identity and reinforces your brand values.
+Read this to learn how to use colour in design to improve your marketing impact.

 Why colour in design matters

-It’s this ability to associate meanings with colours and distinguish between them which designers tap into when they use colour in design.
-Good use of colour grabs people’s attention, makes designs more engaging, and can influence behaviours.
+It’s these distinguishing and associating meanings which designers tap into when they use colour in design.
+Good colour use grabs people’s attention, makes designs more engaging, and influences behaviours.

-Attention, engagement and influencing customers.
+Attention, engagement and influence.
 Sound familiar, right?
-Because these are often your marketing objectives.
-So, using colour in design helps deliver your objectives.
+Because these are often marketing objectives.
+A well-chosen colour in design helps improve your marketing.

-These colour associations act as short-cuts and signals for our brains.
-We don’t have to re-assess colours every time we see them, if they deliver a consistent meaning.
+Colour associations act as short-cut signals for our brains.
+We don’t have to re-assess colours every time we see them if they deliver a consistent meaning.